brianclee-gh/tictactoe-minmax/README.md

 # tictactoe-minmax
 ========
+$Tic Tac Toe

 Features
 --------

+- A Tic Tac Toe game built in JavaScript
-- Play against a friend, a randomized computer, or an optimized computer player that can't lose!
+- Play against your friend, a randomized computer player, or an optimized computer player that can't lose!
-- Make things faster

-- Source Code: github.com/$project/$project

 Things Learned
 -------

 - Minimax Algorithm
--

-License
+- Tracking score and game status with JS Classes

+To Add
 -------